AI recruitment in Germany with GDPR, AI Act and works council compliance

 • Failure to comply with co-determination rights can lead to injunctions against using the system.

-Practical Compliance Steps for AI Recruitment in Germany
+Practical Compliance Checklist for AI Recruitment in Germany

 Use this checklist before deploying any AI recruitment tool: